nullicist-aakash/NetworkProgramming/README.md

-# Network Programming Assignment
+# Network Programming

-## About the project
+## About the projects
-This repo contains my assignment submissions for the network programming course, BITS Pilani, second semester, 2021-22.
+This repo contains my labs and assignment submissions for the network programming course, BITS Pilani, second semester, 2021-22.
 We were given two assignments, containing two questions each.
 We were required to do any three questions out of 4 questions.
 I did both of assignment 1 and first of assignment 2.
 After taking permission from instructor, I was allowed to use C++ as long as I don't use any system call wrappers.

+## Labs
+The lab submissions and their corresponding questions are present in Labs folder.

 ## Assignment 1
 ### Question 1